 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
-Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation.
+Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation; these are referred to in our E-Safety Policy.
+We also have a staff/relative policy setting out expectations for members of staff who have relatives as pupils in the school.